Andy Bichel: Early years

-Bichel made his Test debut for the Australian Cricket Team in Adelaide in 1996 in a match against the West Indies, and his One-day International Debut in Brisbane, also against the West Indies.
+Bichel made his Test debut for Australia in Adelaide in 1996 in a match against the West Indies, and his one-day international debut in Brisbane in the same year, also against the West Indies.

-His rise to prominence coincided with the appearance of a young Brett Lee, with whom he was often in a battle for a third fast-bowler spot in the lineup behind Glenn McGrath and Jason Gillespie holding the other two positions.
-As the younger and pacier Lee was often selected ahead of him, Bichel now holds the test match record of being twelfth man for Australia on 19 occasions.
-He has recently made comments that he believes his bowling suffered during these times, as he missed out on the valuable match practice that he could have earned either playing for Australia or Queensland.
+His rise to prominence coincided with the emergence of a young Brett Lee, with whom he was, for many years, often in a battle with Lee for the third fast-bowler spot in the Australian line-up behind Glenn McGrath and Jason Gillespie.
+As the younger and pacier Lee was often selected ahead of him, Bichel now holds the Test match record of being twelfth man for Australia on 19 occasions.
+He would later claim that his bowling suffered during these times, as he missed out on the valuable match practice that he could have earned either playing for Australia or Queensland.

 2003 Cricket World Cup

 A highlight of Bichel's career was Australia's 2003 World Cup campaign.
-He was initially back up to Jason Gillespie, Brett Lee and Glenn McGrath.
-He played his first game against Netherlands making a good impression with the ball and after injury had ended Gillespie's World Cup campaign he took over his position in the side.
-Bichel retrieved Australia from serious trouble on more than one occasion, most notably his 7–20 against England.
-This bowling performance rated as the best bowling against England in ODIs, best bowling at St George's Park in ODIs, and his best bowling in World Cups as well.
+He was initially back up to Jason Gillespie, Brett Lee and Glenn McGrath, playing his first game against Netherlands and making a good impression with the ball.
+However, after injury prematurely ended Gillespie's World Cup tournament, Bichel took over his position in the side.
+Bichel would go on to retrieve Australia from serious trouble on more than one occasion, most notably with figures of 7–20 against England.
+This bowling performance became the best-ever figures against England in ODIs, the best bowling at St George's Park in ODIs, and the best bowling in a World Cup match as well.